Our executive team

 After completing a chemistry degree at Oxford University, John trained as an accountant with Deloitte.
 He worked in industry with BP, the Seiko Epson Group in the UK and eventually became Finance Director of Northamber plc, a FTSE 250 company.
 In 1996 he became Finance Director of NSPCC, and in 2008 moved to the Royal British Legion as Finance Director.

 During his 20 years with the charity sector, John has been involved in a number of sector initiatives including advice on pensions and risk.
 For eight years he sat on the Charity Commission SORP committee helping to articulate the international accounting standards for the benefit of the charity sector.

 John Hannaford joined the Trustee Board in August 2023.
-John studied history at the university of Reading before qualifying as a chartered accountant and building a high-profile career in banking.
-He has been a leading member of the UK investment banking team at Credit Suisse for some twenty years and worked in trustee roles at other charities, including Independent Age and Fight for Sight, informing their decision-making by bringing his knowledge, financial acumen and risk management skills to the table.
+John studied history at the University of Reading before qualifying as a chartered accountant and building a high-profile career in banking.
+He was been a leading member of the UK investment banking team at Credit Suisse for some twenty years and currently acts as a Senior Advisor at UBS.
+He has worked in trustee roles at other charities, including Independent Age and Fight for Sight, informing their decision-making by bringing his knowledge, financial acumen and risk management skills to the table.
 John will serve on the Finance and Audit committee as well as the main Board.